www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

         * [ ] CommitmentAdherence
           * [ ] Use this as the basis for proposal algorithm inside constraint based repair.
             * [x] Implement proposal API for constraint nodes.
-            * [ ] Implement isDead and isAlive correctly.
+            * [ ] Implement IsDead and IsAlive correctly.
+              * [x] Implement IsAlive like IsDead.
 CURRENT
+              * [x] Time step determination does not seem to be working.
+              * [x] Position clustering does not seem to be working.  -> Seems to be fine.
+                * [ ] `no-time-step-group` should not be propagated by constraint nodes to its children.
     * [ ] Support problem instances with more than 1 time step.
     * [ ] Load state from cin log repo.
     * [ ] Save state to cin log repo.